 Online ethnography, where researchers may never share a physical space with the participants in their research, is finding its methodological feet.
 Combine that with an analysis of these sorts of online media, combining intimacy, community, public speaking, and private listening, and you’ll see what makes podcasts so fascinating and potentially fruitful for anthropologists.

 I still remember vividly the words of an informant who, when asking him about his vision of a freer Iran, responded adamantly, “we don’t need more freedom, what we need is less corruption”.
 While such a view is not obviously universally transposable, I think it taps into a certain social current.

 For anthropologists, who labor in a discipline obscure enough that even most educated lay-people have no idea what it is, podcasting offers a new and powerful way to reach out and tell the general public about our work, how we do it, and, critically, why it matters.
 If you’re anything like me, you have also … Continue reading Anthrocasts: Who’s Talking, Who’s Listening?

 Welcome to The Familiar Strange!
 In this brief introduction, the four hosts of the show introduce themselves, the podcast, and The Familiar Strange blog.
 This is a podcast about doing anthropology.
-In intimate conversations and open panel discussions, the hosts (four PhD students) and our guests (senior academics and experts) explore the world by taking … Continue reading Ep. #0 Introducing The Familiar Strange Podcast
+In intimate conversations and open panel discussions, the hosts (four PhD students) and our guests (senior academics and experts) explore the world by taking part … Continue reading Ep. #0 Introducing The Familiar Strange Podcast